cosmos/cosmos-sdk/docs/spec/slashing/04_begin_block.md

 ## Uptime tracking

 At the beginning of each block, we update the signing info for each validator and check if they've dipped below the liveness threshold over the tracked window.
-If so, they will be slashed by `LivenessSlashAmount` and will be Jailed for `LivenessJailPeriod` and an event will be emitted.
+If so, they will be slashed by `LivenessSlashAmount` and will be Jailed for `LivenessJailPeriod`.
 Liveness slashes do NOT lead to a tombstombing.

 If a validator misses a block, a warning event will get emitted.